adriangalilea/e-id/README.md

 - [ ] style: ensure name and username inputs are similar in size to regular profile
 - [ ] style: country display flag at rest
 - [ ] feat: basic user info (birthdate/languages/skills)
+- [ ] style: test (add metadata to all socials and divide in half to show a square button on the right and info on the left, username/followers/...)
+- [ ] style: add alt to highlights
+- [ ] feat: instant changelog from github

 # done